ginstrom/intelligence-horizon-novel/outlines/04_the-investigation-begins.md

    G. Attempts to communicate with augmented individuals at various stages of enhancement
    H. Setting up his future role as investigator and eventual creator of Eden

-## I. The Systematic Pivot and Population Analysis
+## II.
+The Systematic Pivot and Population Analysis
    A. Elias in his laboratory, surrounded by data streams and augmentation monitoring systems
    B. His decision to shift from personal grief to systematic investigation and prevention
    C. Recognition that Lydia's loss must serve a larger purpose - saving others from the same fate